royalh23/rock-paper-scissors/README.md

 This project demonstrates my core JavaScript skills by creating a Rock Paper Scissors game.
-This game utilizes 4 main functions to accomplish the game logic, one of which is a helper function.
+I have implemented various JS features such as:
+- DOM manipulation;
+- Event handling;
+- Utilizing functions for cleaner and more readable code.